diegopasti/entitie_lookup/README.md

-# people_lookup
+# Entities lookup
-Web service for consulting data from people registered on the platform
+Web service for consulting data from people and companies registered on the platform